 People of the Bahai faith in Iran have been particularly targeted by the regime.
-The Bahai faith has existed for 150 years and is considered an offshoot of Islam.
-Iran is home to several hundreds of thousands of the members of which there are approximately five million across the world.
+The Bahai faith has existed for 150 years in the country.
+Iran is home to several hundreds of thousands of members of which there are approximately five million across the world.

 However, they are not left to practice their faith in peace and the regime has declared that the faith is unorthodox.
 Hundreds of Bahai followers have subsequently been jailed over the past few decades, with many also being executed, simply because of their faith.

-It was reported on Saturday that a number of Iran’s state media outlets have has their Twitter accounts blocked because of their harassment of the Bahai community.
+It was reported on Saturday that a number of Iran’s state media outlets have had their Twitter accounts blocked because of their harassment of the Bahai community.

 Many people have had their properties confiscated and many have been thrown in jail to serve lengthy prison sentences.